-The table below compares their requirements and provides you with further information on them.
+The table below compares their requirements and provides you with further information.

 Need more info?
 Great, we break it down for you in the next section!

-We suggest using the IOTICS API when you are interested in exploring and experimenting with IOTICS.
-If your goal is to try and understand the IOTICS CRUD operations on Twins and Feeds, then the IOTICS API is the best option.
+We suggest using the REST when you are interested in exploring and experimenting with IOTICS.
+If your goal is to try and understand the IOTICS CRUD (Create, Read, Update, Delete) operations on Twins, Feeds and Inputs, then the IOTICS API (REST) is the best option.

 Please go to our IOTICS API Reference for more details.
 You will also find helpful tutorials and code snippets for the most used IOTICS actions within docs.iotics:

 We also provide a STOMP Client Library example in Python, to illustrate how to follow a Twin's Feed.